 I feel forcibly silenced in South Korea; both literally and figuratively.
 Literally, because I cannot speak Korean.
 The words run into one another when I am listening to it.
 Figuratively, because it is much harder to make relationships.
 I want to reach out and make connections, but it is nearly impossible to do so if you cannot speak to them.

 For the first time in a very long time, I feel mute.

-I know that only about 10% of communication is verbal, but I did not realize how vital that 10% was until I did not have any verbal prowess at all.
+I know that only about 10% of communication is verbal, but I did not realize how important that 10% was until now.
 Another thing I did not realize until this experience is that our verbal communication and cultural context informs our non-verbal communication.
-Non-verbal communication varies between cultures.
+Non-verbal communication varies among cultures.
 It can be challenging to decipher the non-verbal if you are not familiar with the language or the culture that creates that context.

 Even though I am living in the city, go out of my way to explore on my own and attend classes at Korea University, I know that without knowing Korean, I will only scratch the surface of what this country has to offer.